Gauge theory approach to branes and spontaneous symmetry breaking: N-G fields as Cartan multiplets

 of the infinitesimal transformations $h\approx 1 + i\epsilon^{\beta}Y_{\beta}$ with the space-time dependent parameters $\epsilon^{\beta}$ differing from (\ref{inftrf}) by the change of the sign $\, \epsilon^{\beta} \rightarrow -\epsilon^{\beta}$.

-This proves equivalence between the standard description of N-G bosons [24-27], where they are realized as coordinates of some $G/H$, and their description as the Cartan multiplets of the gauge group $H$ of the right multiplications.
+This proves equivalence between the standard description of N-G bosons [24-27], where they are realized as coordinates of some $G/H$, and their description as the Cartan multiplets of the right gauge group $H$.
 Using this statement we will show that $p$-brane action \cite{Zbran} in $D$-dimensional Minkowski space is interpreted in terms of fields for the spontaneously broken Poincare symmetry $ISO(D-1)$ with the coset $ISO(1,D-1)/ISO(1,p)\times SO(D-p-1)$.
 Thereat, the Cartan formalism of moving frames discussed below works as a key mathematical implement.